WalletScrutiny/WalletScrutinyCom/_hardware/bulwark.aegis.md

 > Aegis Hardware Wallet — The first standalone and open source hardware wallet on which users will be able to safely and securely store Bulwark.
 Hardware and software will be made open source upon launch.
 The goal with the Aegis Hardware Wallet is to allow the cryptocurrency community a cost-effective alternative to storing their coins without having to rely on larger companies that provide overpriced solutions on closed source hardware or closed source software for their hardware wallets.
 The Bulwark hardware wallet will be truly open source, meaning any coin can adapt it for their platform, expanding the reach of hardware wallet solutions, allowing anyone, regardless of choice of coin, to have access to the privacy and security benefits of using a hardware wallet.

 Since the website is no longer available, we endeavored to search for the device through Google Image search.
-It appears that the device is, or is very similar to a Banana Pi.
+It appears that the device is, or is very similar to a [Banana Pi BPI-M4](https://wiki.banana-pi.org/Banana_Pi_BPI-M4)

 From the sparse description we could find: